justaman045/portfolio/content/posts/The-Tech-Blogger/top-five-linux-distribution-to-use-as-your-virtual-machine.md

 ---
 title: Top 5 Linux Distributions to use as Your Virtual Machine
-date: "2022-09-26"
+publishedDate: "2022-09-26"
 tags: ["virtual machine", "Linux", "programmer", "tips"]
-draft: false
+status: "published"
+type: Post
-summary: In this article, I'll tell you about what are those 5 top Linux distributions that you could use as a Virtual Machine
+# summary: In this article, I'll tell you about what are those 5 top Linux distributions that you could use as a Virtual Machine
 ---

 # Top 5 Linux Distributions to use as Your Virtual Machine